 In the meantime, you might want to try to treat your onycholysis at home.
 Don’t try to clean underneath the nail, as that could make the problem worse or sweep bacteria deeper underneath the nail.

-Onycholysis can result from a skin sensitivity to products such as glue, acrylics, or acetone that are used during manicures and pedicures.
+Onycholysis a skin sensitivity to products such as glue, acrylics, or acetone that are used during manicures and pedicures.
 If you have skin allergies to these products, avoid the nail salon.
 Choose allergen-free products and paint your nails at home.

 Artificial “tips” applied to the nail can also cause trauma of the nail bed, with onycholysis as the result.